Grendahl/t-rex-faq/README.md

 For cards with GDDR6/6X vram, this is a good resource: https://www.youtube.com/watch?v=ph4_Sr8YNXI

+## Why can't I see memory temperatures in t-rex?
+You can only see things that the card exposes to the Nvidia driver, which is the fault of Nvidia, not T-Rex.

+T-Rex simply uses the dative NVAPI functions.

 ## How does memtweak work?
 Memory tweak mode works similar to ETHlargementPill.
 It is supported on Pascal GPUs with GDDR5 or GDDR5X memory only.